 Factual error: When a group of soldiers goes to Maximus' villa to burn it and kill his family, his son points them, saying in perfect Italian "Mama!
 I soldati!"
-I just don't understand why he speaks Italian in a movie in English, where people are supposed to speak Latin, in a province where this language was never ever spoken.
+For some reason he's speaking Italian in a movie in English, where people are supposed to speak Latin, in a province where this language was never ever spoken.
+(00:43:07)

-Continuity: During the enactment of the Battle of Zama, Maximus rides his horse around a bend with his sword in his left hand.
+Continuity mistake: During the enactment of the Battle of Zama, Maximus rides his horse around a bend with his sword in his left hand.
 When we cut to close up, it's back in his right.
 Looking at the left-handed shot in freeze-frame, you can see the frame has been flipped, left-to-right (check the armor).
 This was probably for continuity reasons.
 Similarly, Maximus jumps on the horse and his shoulder protector is clearly on his injured left shoulder.
 However, a few frames later, the protector is on his right shoulder, then it moves yet again back the correct spot, the left shoulder.
+(01:24:45)

 Visible crew/equipment: During the scene where Maximus throws the sword into the crowd and yells "are you not entertained," the camera pans around, and in the crowd, for a split second, you can see a cameraman in jeans and a shirt standing next to a camera.
 This is visible on the big screen, but hard to see on video, unless you see it on DVD and can zoom in.
+(01:04:50)

-Continuity: When Hagen tests Maximus in the sword fighting, watch closely the scene behind them.
+Continuity mistake: When Hagen tests Maximus in the sword fighting, watch closely the scene behind them.
 At the time when Hagen strikes Maximus for the first time you can see gladiator behind taking a glass.
 At the time of the second strike you can see only a glass.
 When Hagen stopped his third strike you can see the same gladiator holding a glass and looking around.
 This time he is turned toward the camera and you can see a red spot on his chest.
+(00:49:55)

 Factual error: At several points in the movie you will see speeches to a large crowd.
 These take place at the Piazza San Pietro.
 This square however is late Renaissance.
 Connected with this is the columns you see in these scenes.
 They were designed by the Italian artist Bernini, and the film crew didn't even remove the statues of all the popes.